foobnix/LibreraReader/README.md

 ## Support intents

-intent.putExtra("page", int); //to open doc on page number
+intent.putExtra("page", int); //open a doc on a certain page

-intent.putExtra("percent", float); //to open doc page by percent
+intent.putExtra("percent", float); //open a doc at a certain percentage point

-intent.putExtra("password", String); //to open password protected PDFlink
+intent.putExtra("password", String); //open a password-protected PDFlink

 ## Support links